aenavidad/historical-series-re-Belize/work/apr-24/osf-reg.md

 xx

 ## standards
-routed to `work/oct-23/osf-stds.tsv`, with the following notes.[^sheet created 11 oct 2023 20.58 bmp.]
+routed to `work/apr-24/osf-stds.tsv`, with the following notes.[^sheet created 11 oct 2023 20.58 bmp. previously in `work/oct-23/osf-stds.tsv`]

 1. note0 / conventions, etc =
     - i / 'na' and '999' are null vals, cols with names starting in '\*' are working cols,